 A cerebral palsy Halloween costume can be anything that doesn’t affect a child’s mobility or comfort.

-The possibilities for cerebral palsy Halloween costumes are almost limitless — especially with a homemade costume.
+Still, the possibilities for cerebral palsy Halloween costumes are almost limitless — especially with a homemade costume.

 Making a Costume for Children With Cerebral Palsy